 The Cost of Canada’s Meal Kit Options

 I want to be right upfront in saying that meal kit delivery services are more expensive than going out and buying groceries.
-It only makes sense given the convenience involved.
+As a rough rule of thumb, I’d say 50% more for meal kits on comparable item-for-item basis.
+(Which only makes sense given the convenience involved.)

 BUT – and this is a huge BUT – consider what you’re getting for that extra cash.